-Honeycrisp apples are a cultivated variety bred in Minnesota for exceptional fresh taste.
+Honeycrisp apples are a gourmet apple variety bred in Minnesota for exceptional fresh taste.
 Honeycrisp apples are known for their juicy, crisp texture and well-balanced taste of sweetness and acidity.
-Honeycrisp are among the largest, most expensive, and desirable apples for fresh eating during apple season.
+They have a rich golden yellow background color and a vibrant red blush on the peel.
+Honeycrisp are among the largest, most expensive, and most desirable apples for fresh eating during apple season.

-Honeycrisp apples are wonderful for more reasons than their world-famous flavour!
+Honeycrisp apples are wonderful for more reasons than their world-famous flavor!
 Read on to learn all about these amazing apples.

 Origin of Honeycrisp Apples

-The honeycrisp apple was bred by the University of Minnesota as part of their cold-hardy apple tree breeding program.
-Though developed several decades earlier, the honeycrisp apple was released to market in 1991.
+The Honeycrisp Apple was bred by the University of Minnesota (United States) as part of their cold-hardy apple tree breeding program.
+Though developed several decades earlier in the 1960’s, the Honeycrisp Apple was released to market in 1991.
 Fifteen years later, they were designated as Minnesota’s official state fruit!

-Honeycrisp apples were bred by natural cross-pollination of existing varieties.
-Honeycrisp apples are not genetically-modified (GMO).
-The specific origins of the honeycrisp apple (Minnesota #1711R) are not entirely clear, although the University of Minnesota has provided the following lineage summary of parent trees:
+Honeycrisp Apples were bred by natural cross-pollination of existing varieties.
+The specific origins of the Honeycrisp Apple (Minnesota #1711R) are not entirely clear, although the University of Minnesota has provided the following lineage summary of parent trees:

 “Origin: Keepsake; (MN447 x Northern Spy) x unknown”Apple Varieties: Honeycrisp, Minnesota Agricultural Experiment Station, University of Minnesota.